 In 2014, the natural gas company cut off the defendant’s gas service due to nonpayment of bills.
 In October of 2015, the defendant, knowing he would require heat for the winter, contacted a propane company to install 2, 225-gallon propane tanks outside the home.
 The propane company installed the tanks and did all testing required, such that there were no leaks in the propane system, as of October 2015.

 The defendant was going to use the propane as a secondary source for heat as the main source of heat was a wood-burning fireplace.
 The wood-burning fireplace was located in the basement with a makeshift pipe that ran up and through the home, to the roof.
 As you can imagine, there was a lot of wood collected in the basement.

-In February of 2015, the insured, a young couple with two small children, purchased their first home that was located next to the defendant’s home.
-The insured then moved into the beautiful, brick home.
+In February of 2015, the plaintiff, a young couple with two small children, purchased their first home that was located next to the defendant’s home.
+The plaintiff then moved into the beautiful, brick home.
 Three weeks later, the defendant’s home exploded.
-The explosion, and subsequent fire, killed the defendant and damaged the insured’s home.
-The insured’s home was damaged beyond repair and had to be torn down.
+The explosion, and subsequent fire, killed the defendant and damaged the plaintiff’s home.
+The plaintiff’s home was damaged beyond repair and had to be torn down.
 An investigation ensued…

 The investigation found that there was an open pipe in the defendant’s gas system.
 Our expert opined that someone had to have removed the cap on the gas line, between the time the propane company was at the defendant’s home to the time of the explosion.
 The defendant’s estate could not produce any documentation to show that anyone was in the home, particularly in the basement where the gas cap was located, other than the defendant between October 2014 and March 2015.